-G7 Grace period
+G7 or One+ Grace period

 xDrip » Features » xDrip & Dexcom » Dexcom G7 grace perriod